G.P. Gromacki's Career Coaching Record

-With a career record of 458-62, his .880 winning percentage is the second highest among all active coaches across Divisions I, II and III, with only Geno Auriemma of UConn posting a better mark (.882).
-Gromacki also ranks second all-time in that category, trailing only Auriemma.
-Since joining Amherst, Gromacki is an incredible 295-24 (.924).
+With a career record of 516-66, his .887 winning percentage is the second highest among all active coaches across Divisions I, II and III, with only Geno Auriemma of UConn posting a better mark.
+Since joining Amherst, Gromacki is an incredible 353-28 (.927).

-Gromacki was named the D3hoops.com Northeast Coach of the Year in each of his first four seasons with Amherst before earning that distinction again following the 2016-17 season.
-He also earned NESCAC Coach of the Year honors in 2008, 2010, 2011, 2013 and 2017.
+Gromacki was named the D3hoops.com Northeast Coach of the Year in each of his first four seasons with Amherst before earning that distinction again following the 2016-17 and 2017-18 seasosn.
+He also earned NESCAC Coach of the Year honors in 2008, 2010, 2011, 2013, 2017 and 2018.
 The WBCA National Coach of the Year in 2009-10, he also played an integral role in the development of the program's first-ever State Farm/WBCA NCAA Division III Players of the Year, Jaci Daigneault ’11 and Caroline Stedman '12.
 This past season, Gromacki was once again honored as the WBCA Coach of the Year, and cultivated the growth of Amherst's third WBCA Player of the Year, Ali Doswell '17.

 Prior to Amherst, Gromacki led St. Lawrence to six consecutive 20-win seasons (143-30) and an appearance in the 2002 NCAA title game.
 After a two-year stint as an assistant coach at Division I Temple University, he led Hamilton College to a 20-8 record during the 2006-07 season.

 Gromacki and his wife, Miki, live in Amherst with their son, Derek, and daughter, Katie.